May 22, 2026, 2:26 pm | Read time: 2 minutes

 To drive moles out of the garden with yogurt, proceed as follows:

-- First, carefully open a molehill by removing some soil to expose the tunnel.
+- First, carefully open a molehill by removing some soil.
+This will expose the tunnel.

 - Place some yogurt in the tunnel.